kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

 #### How we calculate deltas: The DiffStore

-One fundamentally important part of building a serviec proxy in kubernetes is calculating "diffs", for example, if at time 1 we have
+One fundamentally important part of building a service proxy in kubernetes is calculating "diffs", for example, if at time 1 we have

 ```
 Service A -> Pod A1 , Pod A2